nadiamariduena/python-intro-2024-privat/z_decorators.md

 🔴 **Yes**, you’ve captured the essence.
 The **second abstraction** primarily **offers** the **ability** to **nest or encapsulate** a **new value** <u>within an existing one</u> .

+- - The purpose of the abstract base class (`Base`) and its derived class (`Derived`) in this simplified example is to illustrate how abstract methods and properties can be used to manage and interact with state

 <br>

 <br>